 Third party endorsement of environmental claims

 We help organisations turn good environmental performance into competitive advantage by leveraging their ability to convincingly ‘communicate the value of sustainability’ to customers and stakeholders.
 This includes substantiation or endorsement of environmental claims, from comparative product footprinting to development of ‘net positive’ methodologies, and demonstrating the value that this brings to your organisation.
 This can help you make more informed purchasing decisions which in turn can help protect and grow market share, revenues and profits whilst reducing impact on the environment.

-If you are a large company or public sector organisation, you will likely fall within one or more carbon reporting regimes in the UK.
+If you are a large company or public sector organisation, you will likely report on your carbon emissions and climate change impact.
 Accurate and transparent reporting will be critical to your reputation, compliance obligations, and the effectiveness of your carbon and energy cost reduction plans.

 Reporting: our approach

 - review your sustainability reporting in the light of current and future regulatory requirements as well as your corporate objectives.

 - assess your reporting needs and objectives, and conduct a 'data fitness check' to define a clear set of requirements regarding reporting scope and data quality/completeness.

 - build a bespoke target setting model to align and integrate the data sets on carbon emissions, economic activity and climate scenarios.